Laser Resurfacing in Orlando, Florida

 The basic idea behind fractional laser resurfacing is to make a “polka-dot” pattern of laser dots on the skin, leaving untreated skin in-between to jump-start the healing process.
 Since only a fraction of the skin is treated, healing is more rapid, recovery is quicker and easier, and complications are less than with the older methods.
 Useful lasers include the CO2, the erbium and the YSGG powered fractional ablative lasers, and all 3 types can be effective.
 We usually use the CO2 machine, as there is significantly less bleeding during treatment, and a more effective skin tightening effect.

 Treatments can be tailored to the patient’s needs: light treatments can have a short recovery time, deeper treatments are more effective, but have a longer recovery time.
 Some patients – particularly those with heavy scarring – may still benefit from the traditional fully ablative laser treatment, or a deep chemical peel.

 Laser resurfacing is typically done on the face.
 The neck and décolleté can be treated as well, with more conservative settings.

-After the consultation, Dr. Fiala may have you start on some at home skincare products, such as Retin-A or hydroquinone for several weeks before the laser treatment.
+After the consultation, we typically will have you start on some at-home skincare products, such as Retin-A or hydroquinone, for several weeks before the laser treatment.

 This depends on what is being treated.
 Fine lines and superficial brown spots typically go away after 1 treatment.
 Deep wrinkles or acne scars may take several treatments.